edgedb/rfcs/text/1025-branches.rst

 * It should have the ``--copy-data`` option.
 By default a new branch copies schema only.

+* It should not switch the active branch to the newly created one.

 The old ``drop`` subcommand works pretty much same as before.

 The old ``wipe`` subcommand may still be relevant for resetting a particular